Skip to contents

 • status either “endemic” or “nonendemic”

-• missing_species In the case of a lineage with just 1 species (i.e. not an island radiation) the number of missing species is zero, as by adding the colonist it already counts as one automatically.
+• missing_species In the case of a lineage with just 1 species (i.e. not an island radiation) the number of missing species to be specified here is zero, as by adding the colonist it already counts as one automatically.

 • col_time the time of colonisation in million years before the present